-Given the inequities in South Africa, it is pleasing to see that there are no substantial racial differences in access to educational institutions by African and White children of preschool age, although levels of attendance among Coloured children remain below the national average, at 83%.
-It is also encouraging that,
+Given the inequities in South Africa, it is pleasing to see that there are no substantial racial differences in access to educational institutions by African and White children of preschool age,

-Figure 4c: Children aged 5 - 6 years attending school or ECD facility, by province, 2002 & 2017 as with formal school attendance, there are no strong differences in preschool enrolment across the income quintiles.
+Figure 5c: Children aged 5 - 6 years attending school or ECD facility, by province, 2002 & 2018 although levels of attendance among Coloured children remain below the national average, at 83%.
+It is also encouraging that, as with formal school attendance, there are no strong differences in pre-school enrolment across the income quintiles.
 There are also no significant gender differences in access to preschool.

-Source: Statistics South Africa (2002; 2018) General Household Survey 2002; General Household Survey 2017.
+Source: Statistics South Africa (2003; 2019) General Household Survey 2002; General Household Survey 2018.
 Pretoria: StatsSA.
 Analysis by Katharine Hall and Winnie Sambu, Children's Institute, UCT.